 Simplified diagram depicting photosynthesis.
 Water is taken in by the plant roots, carbon dioxide enters through small pores in the leaves called stomata and glucose sugar is produced along with water during photosynthesis using light energy from the sun.

-In photosynthesis, plants use carbon dioxide, water and light energy from the sun, to produce sugars such as glucose and oxygen as a byproduct.
+, plants use carbon dioxide, water and light energy from the sun, to produce sugars such as glucose and oxygen as a byproduct.
 This is done through a whole series of smaller reactions, if you're interested in the science you can read more about this here: Photosynthesis overview

 Chloroplasts contain light-absorbing molecules called pigments, specifically chlorophyll.
 This pigment is termed photosensitive as it responds to light, selectively absorbing blue and red light and reflecting green light, hence why they and plants appear green.